m1el/m1el.github.io/_posts/2021-10-30-refterm-hash.md

 ## Actually Inverting `_mm_aesdec_si128(Hash, Zero)`

-The has function is using AES primitives in a non-standard way, so some work is required to invert the operation.
+The hass function is using AES primitives in a non-standard way, so some work is required to invert the operation.

 Let's look at the operation of four AES-NI intrinsics: